fetchai/agents-aea/docs/development-setup.md

 - Either, manually:

-	- Ensure you start with an empty working directory to avoid any unnecessary side-effects.
+	- Ensure you start with an empty working directory to avoid any unnecessary side effects.

 	- In your working directory, create an empty folder called `packages`.
 This folder will act as the local registry for packages.